Flood Warning issued for Morris by NWS - News Break

 Flood Warning issued for Morris by NWS

-Effective: 2021-05-27 09:02:00 CDT Expires: 2021-05-27 11:45:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-05-27 19:23:00 CDT Expires: 2021-05-30 14:36:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Target Area: Morris The National Weather Service in Topeka has issued a * Flood Warning for Southeastern Dickinson County in central Kansas Western Morris County in east central Kansas * Until 1000 AM CDT. * At 429 AM CDT, local law enforcement reported water over K4 near Latimer.
-Additional heavy rain is possible over the next few hours.
-Flooding is already occurring.
-Between 2 and 3 inches of rain have fallen.
-Some locations that will experience flooding include Herington, White City, Latimer and Burdick.
-Additional rainfall amounts of 1 to 1.5 inches are possible in the warned area.
-This warning replaces the flood advisory that was set to expire at 7 am.alerts.weather.gov
+Please report flooding to your local law enforcement agency when you can do so safely.
+Target Area: Morris The National Weather Service in Topeka has extended the * Flood Warning for Southeastern Morris County in east central Kansas * Until 700 AM CDT Friday. * At 417 PM CDT, local law enforcement flooding in Dunlap due to heavy rainfall.
+Between 1 and 3 inches of rain have fallen.
+Flooding along Rock Creek and in Dunlap is expected to continue through tonight.
+Some locations that will experience flooding include Council Grove, Wilsey and Dunlap.alerts.weather.gov